-Pick a photography STYLE you have noticed in many photos, then look at phots and images from the past, to see how far back you can find that same style.
+Pick a photography THEME you have noticed in many photos, then look at phots and images from the past, to see how far back you can find that same theme.
 What do you learn from this?

 Tip: the more that is happening in your photo, the easier it will be to make connections to other images.

-- Pick a STYLE you would like to investigate – this could be a mood or particular look in the photo
+- Pick a THEME you would like to investigate – this could be a topic, mood or particular look in the photo

 - List image ideas and keywords that you connect with your style

-- Find images that fit the criteria for your style – if you can not find the older ones, try to see what might be a substitute
+- Find images that fit the criteria for your theme – if you can not find the older ones, try to see what might be a substitute

 - At least two images that are recent